-Doug, Tony and Jimmy walked into his office.
+Doug, Tony and Jimmy walk into his office.

 “Why the tears, rocker boy?”
-Tony caught my moment of weakness.
+Tony catches my moment of weakness.
 “You killed it.”

 “I’ve got my own lawyer, but I’ll work that out.
 I think he’s great.
 Does his band have a name?”